 Previously, Sánchez served on the House Judiciary Committee where her work to bring oversight and transparency back to Congress received national recognition.
 In her previous service as Chair of the House Judiciary Subcommittee on Commercial and Administrative Law (CAL), Sánchez helped lead the Congressional investigation into the Bush Administration’s firing of nine United States Attorneys in 2006.

-Sánchez’ role as a leader in the investigation of the politicization of the Department of Justice was highlighted in 2008 when she recommended that Karl Rove be held in contempt of Congress after failing to abide by a congressional subpoena and appear in front of the CAL subcommittee.
+Sánchez’s role as a leader in the investigation of the politicization of the Department of Justice was highlighted in 2008 when she recommended that Karl Rove be held in contempt of Congress after failing to abide by a congressional subpoena and appear in front of the CAL subcommittee.
 Sánchez has also brought greater scrutiny to the misuse of arbitration and has worked to address the mortgage crisis through existing bankruptcy law that would help keep families in their homes.

 The sixth of seven children, Sánchez was born in the City of Orange to immigrant parents from Mexico.
 She attended the University of California, Berkeley, where she earned a Bachelor of Arts in Spanish Literature with an emphasis in Bilingual Education.
 After working her way through school as a bilingual aide and ESL instructor, she earned her law degree from the University of California, Los Angeles.

-After law school, she worked in a private practice before going to work for the International Brotherhood of Electrical Workers (IBEW) Local 441 and the National Electrical Contractors Association (NECA).
+After law school, she worked in private practice before going to work for the International Brotherhood of Electrical Workers (IBEW) Local 441 and the National Electrical Contractors Association (NECA).
 Prior to coming to Congress, Sánchez served as the Executive Secretary-Treasurer for the Orange County Central Labor Council, AFL-CIO.
 Congresswoman Sánchez is still an active and card-carrying member of IBEW Local 441.

-From 2003-2017, Sánchez’ service in the U.S. House of Representatives was historic as she proudly works with her sister Loretta, Congresswoman from the 47th District of California.
+From 2003-2017, Sánchez’s service in the U.S. House of Representatives was historic as she proudly worked with her sister Loretta, Congresswoman from the 47th District of California.
 They were the first sisters and the first women of any relation to ever serve together in Congress.
 Congresswoman Sánchez continued to make history in 2009 when she became just the eighth member of Congress to give birth while serving in office.
 Linda and her husband, James Sullivan, are the proud parents of Joaquín Sánchez Sullivan, and his Sullivan brothers: Brendan, Jack, and Seamus.
 Back home in California, she enjoys taking the family’s Miniature Schnauzers, Brooklyn and Scully, on walks along Whittier’s greenway trail and on hikes up to the Turnbull Canyon water tower.